jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/sheet.md

  - `Some (portCoord: XYPos * portID: CommonTypes.PortID)`: tell BusWire to draw new wire.
  - `None`: don't draw.
 In all cases stop rendering the dotted line.

-## State outputs (extension)
- - Inferred width of wires (to BusWire and ISSIE)

-## Stretch Goals
-Zooming, snap-to-grid etc can hopefully be implemented without adding to the above existing interface.